Private Practice

 Clients rarely arrive with a formal request for a label; they arrive with a specific, repetitive friction that has stopped responding to their usual fixes.
 My work focuses on the internal landscape of the high-achieving individual—those who are outwardly successful but find their internal sense of meaning or stability compromised.

-1. High-Functioning Anxiety
+1. High-Functioning Stress

 This is not usually the paralyzing anxiety that stops you from working.
 It is the anxiety that drives you to work harder.
 It feels like a background hum of urgency, a constant scanning for threats, or a perfectionism that feels necessary for survival.